opiter09/RPG-Maker-GB-Message-Editor/README.md

 This more applies to editing things in-game, but for all text other than the Title and Author, you should use the *third* font, the one with only uppercase letters.
 Otherwise, it will render as Japanese in-game for some reason.
 Furthermore, the blank characer in between the dash and the Japanese-quotes actually represents a tilde ("~").

+#  Credits
+- Thanks to PySimpleGUI, for making it trivial to make a GUI (and then an .exe) for this
+- Thanks to MageCraft Translations, for fan-translating this game over 20 years ago (see https://www.romhacking.net/translations/42/)